Sexual Orientation and Gender Identity in Military

 Prior to DADT, witchhunts had taken place during WWII and after, to ferret out those who might be gay.
 Over the years more than 100,000 gays and lesbians were booted out of the military, not for misconduct, but for being homosexual.
 Even during the 17 years of DADT over 13,000 servicemembers were discharged for being homosexual.

-DADT focused on homosexual service members and did not address transgender service members who had served without restrain until 1960.
-From 1960 to 2016 though there was prohibition of transgendered servicemembers from enlisting or serving.
-In June 2016, when Secretary of Defense Ashton Carter announced that the estimated 15,000 transgender service members, could continue to serve.
-Then from by April 2019 through January 2021 transgendered individuals were barred from service and those serving could only do so in their biological sex.
+DADT focused on homosexual service members and did not address transgender service members.
+Transgender service members served without restrain until 1960.
+From 1960 to 2016 transgendered service members were prohibited from enlisting or serving.
+In June 2016 Secretary of Defense Ashton Carter announced that transgender service members, could continue to serve without fear of discharge.
+This comprised about 15,000 members.
+The Trump administration reversed this policy so that from by April 2019 through January 2021 transgendered individuals were barred from service and those serving could only do so in their biological sex.

-Congress must act to include transgender in the laws permitting open service regardless of orientation or gender identity..
+For stability of the military and service members, Congress must enact a law to permit open service regardless of orientation or gender identity..

 In appreciation to those who have served under this prejudicial policy I salute you for your service to country.